mradcliffe/docker-core-sprint/CONTRIBUTING.md

    * @todo What do we include here?
 * README.pdf
 * LICENSE
-   * List licenses and instructions for obtaining source code for Docker, 7-Zip, and Git.
+   * List licenses and instructions for obtaining source code for Git.

 ### ResilioSync